Keyboard shortcuts

 sudo systemctl daemon-reload

-sudo systemctl enable radar-agent
+sudo systemctl enable radar-collector

-sudo systemctl start radar-agent
+sudo systemctl start radar-collector

-sudo systemctl status radar-agent
+sudo systemctl status radar-collector

 Service Management